 The area surrounding Nimmo Bay is teeming with native wildlife such as black bears, grizzly bears, orcas, humpback whales, white-sided dolphins, sea lions, eagles, and wolves.
 Guests can observe these magnificent creatures in their natural habitat on guided hikes, kayak tours, boat tours, paddleboards, or even by helicopter.

-Neighboring Nimmo Bay are several First Nation villages, where indigenous peoples maintain their unique, traditional lifestyles.
-Guests can learn about ancient customs and view ceremonial artworks at the U’mista Cultural Centre.
-Nimmo Bay also offers cultural tours to nearby villages such as Kingcome and Hanson Island, where the Kwakwaka‘wakw people live, or Alert Bay, home of the ‘Namgis First Nation.
+Neighboring Nimmo Bay are several First Nation villages, where Indigenous peoples maintain their unique, traditional lifestyles.
+Visitors can learn about ancient customs and view ceremonial artworks at the U’mista Cultural Centre.
+Nimmo Bay also partners with Indigenous operators to offer cultural experiences in the area.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.